 Retirement Planning Tips

 - Having a concrete financial plan in place for reaching retirement is incredibly important.
-If you’re unsure of where to start or how to increase your savings, consider working with a local financial advisor.
-Luckily, SmartAsset’s free tool can pair you with up to three financial advisors in your area, with the final choice of who to work with being up to you.
-Get started today.
+If you’re unsure of where to start or how to increase your savings, consider working with a financial advisor.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - It’s not unusual to have both an IRA and a 401(k) to your name.
 In the end, utilizing both types of accounts can only improve your chances of reaching a comfortable retirement.
 Check out SmartAsset’s 401(k) calculator and guide to employer 401(k) matching.